-Status: The House version is awaiting a final vote on the full House floor, while on Thursday, the Senate version unanimously passed the final stop, Rules, and now heads to the Senate floor.
+Status: On Thursday, the House version passed on the full House floor, 117-0, while the Senate version is waiting for a final vote on the Senate floor.

-4. Pregnancy and Parenting Online Resources Act (Rep. Jacques/Sen. Grall) HB 415/SB 436
+3. Pregnancy and Parenting Online Resources Act (Rep. Jacques/Sen. Grall) HB 415/SB 436